 Modeling covid transmission at small colleges

-With support from NSF, I have been working with a team of faculty and undergraduates in math and computer science to model transmission of covid-19 at small colleges.
-We published a pre-print of our work, including specific recommendations, in summer 2020, and are currently expanding that work for 2021.
+With support from NSF, I recently worked with a team of faculty and undergraduates in math and computer science to model transmission of covid-19 at small colleges.
+A manuscript about our work is available at PLoS One.

 Biodiversity and infectious diseases

-With support from NSF's OPUS program, I am writing several review papers about the effects of biodiversity on infectious diseases.
-These papers will explore the role of biodiversity, and particularly biodiversity loss, on the emergence and transmission of zoonotic diseases, but also other diseases of animals and plants.
+With support from NSF's OPUS program, I have written several review papers about the effects of biodiversity on infectious diseases.
+These papers explore the effects of biodiversity, and particularly biodiversity loss, on the emergence and transmission of zoonotic diseases, but also other diseases of animals and plants.

 |